mbradle/wnutils/doc/source/read_tutorial.rst

     ...     print(isotope, ':', 'Z =', n[isotope]['z'], 'A =', n[isotope]['a'])
     ...

-Partition function data are retrieved for each species with the key `partf`.
-These data are stored in a two-dimensional :obj:`numpy.array`.
-The first index of the array indicates whether the data are `t9` (the temperature in billions of K) (index value = 0) or the partition function `G` (index value = 1).
+Partition function data are stored in two :obj:`numpy.array`.
+The first array, with key `t9`, gives the temperature (in billions of k) at which the partition function is evaluated.
+The second array, with key `partf`, gives the partition function `G` evaluated at each of the temperature points.
 To see how this works, try printing out the partition function for one for one of the iron isotopes, say, fe56.
 Begin by extracting the data for the iron isotopes by typing::